 Click Place»Harness»Harness Connector from the main menus.

-Right-click in the workspace then click Place»Harness»Harness Connector from the context menu.
+Right-click in the design space then click Place»Harness»Harness Connector from the context menu.

 Click the button on the Wiring toolbar.